AppXpress/PlatformModuleManager/README.md

 contains folders for different customers, under which there is custom object folders.
 The lib folder contains reusable javascript files.

+## Building Jar from Eclipse

+Both of the jar executables, pm_builder_util and pm_extracter_util, are built with *JRE 1.8*.
+If your current java version is not JRE 1.8, you might run into some problems running the the jars.
+Check your java -version by entering in the following command ->

+`java -version`

+If it is not 1.8, it is safest to build your own jar using the source code found in the src/PM_Builder_Src and src/PM_extracter_src respectively.
+Steps to build a jar in eclipse follow.

+* Open a new java project by going to File->Java Project->

+* Drag the source code found in src/PM_Builder_Src/src into the src folder of your new project

+* Right click on your project name , go into Build Path->Configure Build Path and navigate to the libraries tab

+* Add the jar that is found in the src/Libraries folder in this Git Repository, called zip4j_1.3.2.jar

+* Press ok

+* Now, right click again on your project name, click on export then under java click on *runnable jar file*

+* For the pm_builder, make the launch config *Runnable Imports* and export it with the name pm_builder_util.

+* For the pm_extracter, make the launch config *GitMap* and export it with the name pm_extracter_util.

+* Underneath the location and the launch config you will see three radio buttons.
+Make sure the middle one, Packaged required libraries into generated JAR, is selected.

+* Place each new jar with its corresponding bash script and it should run fine.

 ## Running PM_Builder